Ervie/Amnis/README.md

-# amnis
+# Amnis

-> A simple radio streamer.
-Currently for educational purpose only.
+> Amnis (stream in latin) is a simple radio streamer.
+Currently for educational purpose only, application is in development and lack crucial features.

+# Demo

+> Demo of current version can be checked under this [link](https://amnis.azurewebsites.net/#/)

 ## Build Setup